Quarterly Financial Report for the quarter ended December 31, 2020

-The figure illustrates the Agency's net budgetary authorities and expenditures for the quarter ending December 31, for fiscal years 2018-2019 and 2019-2020 where budgetary authorities and expenditures, in millions of dollars, is shown on the vertical axis and time period, in fiscal years, is shown on the horizontal axis.
+The figure illustrates the Agency's net budgetary authorities and expenditures for the quarter ended December 31, for fiscal years 2019-2020 and 2020-2021 where budgetary authorities and expenditures, in millions of dollars, is shown on the vertical axis and time period, in fiscal years, is shown on the horizontal axis.

 Time period: 2019-2020

 Year to date results : 24.43 million dollars

 Year to date results : 26.42 million dollars

 2.1 Statement of Authorities

 The CTA’s total authorities available for use in 2020-2021, totalling $44,511,936 have increased by $7,764,231 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
 This increase is primarily attributable to the temporary funding of $7,562,923 received in order to respond to a higher number of service and accessibility related complaints as announced in the Economic and Fiscal Snapshot 2020.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object